What is NPV vs IRR?

 NPV’s presumption is that intermediate cash flow is reinvested at cutoff rate, while under the IRR approach, an intermediate cash flow is invested at the prevailing internal rate of return.
 The results from NPV show some similarities to the figures obtained from IRR under a similar set of conditions.
 At the same time, both methods offer contradicting results in cases where the circumstances are different.

 NPV’s predefined cutoff rates are quite reliable compared to IRR when it comes to ranking more than two project proposals.

 Both methods show comparable results regarding “accept or reject” decisions where independent investment project proposals are concerned.
 In this case, the two proposals don’t compete, and they are accepted or rejected based on the minimum rate of return on the market.

 Conventional proposals often involve a cash outflow during the initial stage and are usually followed by a number of cash inflows.
 Such similarities arise during the process of decision-making.
-With NPV, proposals are usually accepted if they have a net positive value, while IRR is often accepted if the resulting IRR has a higher value compared to the existing cut off rate.
+With NPV, proposals are usually accepted if they have a net positive value.
+In contrast, IRR is often accepted if the resulting IRR has a higher value compared to the existing cutoff rate.
 Projects with a positive net present value also show a higher internal rate of return greater than the base value.

 Conflicts Between NPV vs IRR

 In the case of mutually exclusive projects that are competing such that acceptance of either blocks acceptance of the remaining one, NPV and IRR often give contradicting results.
 NPV may lead the project manager or the engineer to accept one project proposal, while the internal rate of return may show the other as the most favorable.
 Such a kind of conflict arises due to a number of problems.